AliAlshaheen/Grade-Hive/README.md

 ## Features

 - **GPA Calculator**: Calculate your Grade Point Average (GPA) for the semester or cumulative.
-- **Final Grade Calculator**: Determine the score you need on your final exam to achieve your target grad.
+- **Final Grade Calculator**: Determine the score you need on your final exam to achieve your target grade.
 - **User-Friendly Interface**: Designed to be intuitive and accessible for all users.
 - **Mobile-Friendly**: Works seamlessly on desktops, tablets, and mobile devices.